Lanzón: Cosmology

 The Lanzón expresses a fundamental motif within Chavín art: the jaguar.
-These representations vary from realism to stylized anthropomorphism, this particular stella falling under the latter category.
+These representations vary from realism to stylized anthropomorphism, this particular stela falling under the latter category.
 The imagery of the jaguar occurs so frequently within Chavín art that it has been hypothesized that they were the foundation for the jaguar cult, worshipping the characteristics of these animals.
 This depiction of an anthropomorphic jaguar deity lends itself to other cosmological beliefs not just of Chavín but of Andean society as a whole.
 Camay, the belief of an object being a conduit for a deity, is particularly significant when considering the function of the Lanzón.
 Though it was made of terrestrial material, the Lanzón housed a celestial being, the people of Chavín even brought it offerings of food and ceramics.

 Furthermore, the central image of the Lanzon functions as axis mundi, or pivot linking the heavens, earth and underworld.
 This concept is also reflected in the raised and lowered arms, one linked to the celestial and the other linked to the terrestrial.
 The opposite arms are also reflective of the reverence to duality.
 Opposites seen in daily life such as night/day, life/death, male/female were considered sacred to create balance.
 The importance of duality is also seen with the contour rivalry of the snakes and hair, the transformation between man and beast, and the geographical location between the arid mountain range and the lush amazon.
 Finally, a key cosmological belief within Andean society as a whole, tinku.
 This is the concept of multiple parts converging to create something wholly new.
 The strategic geographic location of the Lanzón is placed at the convergence of the Mosna and Wacheqsa rivers.